jbuckman/boilerplate-dynet-rnn-lm/README.md

 `[Test TEST]     Loss: 4.34946627675     Perplexity: 115.64385445        Time: 15.4759089947`

 And there we have it - reuse of embeddings gives us a 6-point decrease in perplexity.
-Very straightforward!
+Nice!

+### Visualize Training

-We can visualize this using the included `visualize_log.py` script:
+Since we turned on the flag for output logs, `--output=small_baseline.log` and `--output=small_reuseemb.log`, we can visualize our validation error over time during training by using the included `visualize_log.py` script:

-`python visualize_log.py small_baseline.log small_baseline.log`
+`python visualize_log.py small_baseline.log small_baseline.log --output=compare_baseline_reuseemb.png`

 Producing: